 Many opportunities exist within the urban landscape for artistic practices.
-Jemma's practice explores the landscape, documenting social and historical significance's that are visible of being lost.
-Decaying architectural surface layers provide a trace and glimpse of our past history, fueling her desire to visually record and document these transient states.
-The use of traditional printmaking processes supports her vision in the subjects that she depicts.
-Textures and marks are important to her practice as it helps express what her eye witnesses in the urban landscape.
-The etching process requires an enforced decay whereby the acid bites into the copper plate, resonating with the natural decay of the structures that she records.
-By documenting crumbling forms, she hopes to make society more aware of their direct environment and the history that we are losing from urban expansion and redevelopments.
-She hopes people will slow down and properly consider subjects that too many of us would normally walk straight past and ignore.
+My work explores the landscape, documenting social and historical significance's that are visible of being lost.
+Decaying architectural surface layers provide a trace and glimpse of our past history, fuelling my desire to visually record and document these transient states.
+The use of traditional printmaking processes supports my vision in the subjects that I depict.
+The use of textures and marks are important as it helps express what my eyes witness in the urban landscape.
+The etching process requires an enforced decay whereby the acid bites into the copper plate, resonating with the natural decay of the structures that I record.
+By documenting crumbling forms, I hope to make society more aware of their direct environment and the history that we are losing from urban expansion and redevelopments.
+I hope people will slow down and properly consider subjects that too many of us would normally walk straight past and ignore.

 Get in Touch

 Interested in learning more about my work or how we can collaborate on an upcoming project?
 Reach out today.